AMReX-Astro/Castro/sphinx_docs/source/gravity.rst

    ``probinit`` and the radius is computed as the distance from that center.

-   .. raw:: latex
+   .. note:: there is an additional correction at the corners in

-      \MarginPar{there is an additional correction at the corners in {\tt make\_radial\_grav} that accounts for the volume in a shell that is not part of the grid}
+             ``make_radial_grav`` that accounts for the volume in a shell that is not part of the grid.

 What about the potential in this case? when does ``make_radial_phi`` come into play?

 ``PoissonGrav``